Why I Wrote 8 Habits for Growth

 The Story Behind 8 Habits

 We originally envisioned this as a course.
-We recruited some people from inside our church, as well as some trusted people outside our church to give us feedback.
+We recruited some people from inside our church, as well as some trusted people outside our church, to give us feedback.
 They received a lesson each day with questions.
 I received the answers from our men and coached them; Char coached the women.
 We loved the experience.
 We got to know our people much better, and the participants said it really helped them.

 It’s good for someone who wants to say to one or two others, “Walk with me.
 Let’s see if we can grow together.”
 It’s also good for small groups.
-It’s really designed to work best in the context of relationship.
+It’s really designed to work best in the context of relationships.

 The Design

 I’ll be honest.
-I wasn’t sure how something that started as an online course would translate to a book.
+I wasn’t sure how something that started as an online course would translate into a book.
 I remember when I saw the first galleys.
 I was stunned.
 Moody’s designers erased all my doubts.
 The book looks beautiful.

 “Your design/layout was fantastic,” a friend with an advance copy emailed me.
 “One of the best I’ve seen this year.”
 I agree.
 All the credit goes to Moody’s design staff, who are doing some great work these days.
 (See Patrick Schreiner’s The Visual Word for another example of a beautiful book from Moody.)